kevzhao2/triton-old/README.md

 lua["obj"] = new Test();
 lua.DoString("callback = function(obj, args) print(obj) end)");
 lua.DoString("event = obj.Event");
-lua.DoString("event:Add(callback)");
+lua.DoString("delegate = event:Add(callback)");
 // ...
-lua.DoString("event:Remove(callback)");
+lua.DoString("event:Remove(delegate)");
 ```

 Note that `obj.Event` will return new wrapper objects each time, so to successfully remove your callback, you must save the value!
+Using events is also *highly unrecommended* in the first place, since you have no control over when the event is called.
+It could be called on a different thread, which is a problem because Lua is not thread-safe.

 ### Passing .NET types